An-n-nie/BankChurnKaggle/README.md

     * **Logistic Regression**: chosen because it's a simple yet effective baseline model for binary classification.
     * **K-Nearest Neighbors**: selected for a different approach to predicting based on local similarity rather than model learning.
   * **Parameters**:
-    * All models were initiually configured with reasonable defaults (e.g., setting `random state` and `class weight='balanced'` where applicable).
+    * All models were initially configured with reasonable defaults (e.g., setting `random state` and `class weight='balanced'` where applicable).
     * Histogram-based Gradient Boosting was further fine-tuned using Scikit learn's `RandomizedSearchCV` to find the optimal parameters for the model.
     * Full parameters settings and tuning details can be found in `ML.ipynb` notebook.